 - What you happen to have on hand

-When deciding on the number of buckets to add, keep in mind that the plants will need room for adequate air circulation to allow excess humidity to be removed (otherwise, you'll end up with fungal issues on your plants!), as well as the potential for light blocking.
+When deciding on the number of buckets to add, keep in mind that the plants will need room for adequate air circulation to allow excess humidity to be removed (otherwise,

 How Does it Work?

 Water is held in a reservoir, which is then connected to a smaller bucket containing a float valve which controls the water flow.
 The water flows by gravity to each of the grow buckets, filling only to the line which is determined by the placement of the float valve.
 In our bucket the float valve allows only 4-5" of water to flow before automatically shutting off.
 The aeration holes on the grow buckets begin about 6-7" from the bottom of the bucket.
 The plants wick the necessary water and nutrients and grow effortlessly.

 What do you need to start?

 The grow buckets are initially filled with a special water wicking medium that naturally draws water to the plant.
 Please be aware that you cannot use regular potting soil or compost in these buckets as it will NOT work.
 You must use a soil-less mixture that consists of the following sphagnum peat moss (at least